-How to Use Linkedin for Marketing Your Business
+How to Use Linkedin for Small Business Marketing

 LinkedIn is the most professional of all the social networks.
 It’s designed to encourage career development, industry discussions, professional connections, and other such activities that pertain to business.

 Although LinkedIn boasts of over 600 million users, it is not intended for the use of professionals and job seekers alone.
 Businesses can also leverage the platform to connect with potential customers, increase brand awareness, forge meaningful partnerships, and generate leads, all of which can contribute to overall business growth.

 Whether you are a business that sells directly to consumers or other businesses, LinkedIn marketing can help you gain much-needed exposure and achieve your goals a lot faster.

 According to reports, 51% of companies acquired a B2C customer through LinkedIn, 50% of members on the platform are more likely to buy from a company they engage with on LinkedIn, and 93% of B2B marketers find LinkedIn to be the most effective channel for lead generation.